 It is universally favoured by bronziers because of the fineness of detail which can be achieved through the use of wax and moulds.

-The below video demonstrates the entire process of lost-wax bronze casting, from start to finish.
+The entire process of lost-wax bronze casting, from start to finish, is detailed in a video produced by the Victoria & Albert Museum.
 This method (sometimes known as ‘hollow lost-wax casting by the indirect method’) is the most commonly-used form of lost-wax casting, but there are some variations.

 The most primitive and crude lost wax technique is known as solid lost-wax casting; simply achieved by making a model in wax, creating a mould around it, melting out the wax and pouring in the bronze.